The Best Teeth Cleaning in Winnipeg

 What Goes Into A Professional Cleaning?

-Though professional teeth cleanings are done in a dental clinic, they aren’t typically performed by dentists.
+Though professional teeth cleaning services are done in a dental clinic, they aren’t typically performed by dentists.
 Rather, they’re performed by dental hygienists who are trained and specialized in teeth cleaning techniques.

 The teeth cleaning treatment has two main components: scaling and polishing.
 Scaling gets rid of tartar deposits with the use of hand or ultrasonic instruments.
 The scaling treatment will often occur both above and below the gum line, especially if periodontal pockets (pockets in your gums) have formed.
 Cleaning the tartar below the gum line is essential; you can’t access it with a toothbrush, and it’s liable to cause gum infections.